A life that should feel fulfilled.

 I’m Hamish,

-I guide thoughtful and accomplished adults who, despite their achievements, find themselves restless for something deeper.
+I guide thoughtful and accomplished adults who, despite their achievements, find themselves longing for a more meaningful life.

 For over fifteen years I have worked with people at threshold moments, helping them to clarify what is truly theirs to live and what can now be laid to rest.
 Often this means stepping out of the noise of everyday life and into deeper conversation with ourselves, each other and the natural world.